ahampriyanshu/tutorial-projects/_posts/cp/2022-04-04-cpp-02-pointers.md

 * To store the address of some variables from the symbol table.
 * This address can be retrieved using **&** and is stored in hexadecimal form.
 Eg : ``0x7ffc40fe4b94``
 * We can declare a pointer using ``data_type * name``
+* We state the data_type while declaring pointers to make the de-referencing process much easier.

 ```cpp
 #include<bits/stdc++.h>